 Still, Straight Talk is by far the cheapest plan that allows for so much data per month.
 (T-Mobile, for example, charges $50 per month for 1GB.)
 The service also includes numerous high-end handsets that you can port over to the service, or purchase directly through Straight Talk.
 However, it doesn't appear to allow financing for any models at this time, which is a downside for anyone who doesn't want to pay the full-price for a high-end phone upfront.
 There are many lower-end models available though at more affordable prices.

 For folks who want to save the most money, it makes sense to use your current phone rather than buying a new one, and Straight Talk allows new customers to use their current GSM or CMDA smartphone on the Straight Talk network.
 GSM phones have SIM cards and must be unlocked to operate on Straight Talk's compatible frequencies, 850MHz and 1900MHz.
 CDMA phones, on the other hand, require additional registration and activation to verify compatibility with Straight Talk.
+For more details on Straight Talk cell phones, check out our guide.

 Straight Talk Can Save You $180 a Year — If You Need 5GB